bitmark-inc/docs/bitmark-references/node-setup/bitmark-node-setup.md

-#  Tutorial for node setup
+#  Tutorial For Node Setup

 A full-node of bitmarkd consists of a bitmard, a recorderd, a payment system, a litecoind, and a bitcoind services.
 For a beginner, it is easy and fast to run a bitmark-node-docker which wrapped all components and settings.
 For a developer or someone who wants to study the main program, the person can run bitmarkd or recorderd service directly.
 Bitmarkd project is the main program of bitmark node.
 It consists bitmarkd service for verifying and recording transactions in the Bitmark blockchain and recorderd service for computing the Bitmark proof-of-work algorithm that allows nodes to compete to win blocks on the Bitmark blockchain.